 Wurmbea marginata (Desr.)
 B.Nord. is found on mostly clay or loam in the renosterveld in the western and southern Cape of South Africa (winter rainfall).
 It is red or purple with darker margins and foul smelling.
 Flowers are crowded on the stalk and tepals are spreading.
 The first photo by Cameron McMaster was taken in habitat in Napier in the Overberg.
 The second photo was taken by Bob Rutemoeller at a bulb symposium sponsored by the Indigeneous Bulb Association of South Africa.
 The last photo was taken by Rod Saunders.

 Wurmbea monopetala (L.f.)
 B.Nord., a species from 15 to 25 cm, is found on damp flats and lower slopes on sandy or gravelly soil in the Western Cape, South Africa (winter rainfall).
 Leaves are narrowly lanceolate and flowers are in a lax spike, greenish or cream with dark margins.
 The tepals are well separated at the bases.
-Photos 1-4 from Mary Sue Ittner from what she thinks is this species that was received as seed that was supposed to be Wurmbea punctata, but is obviously not that species.
-It has bloomed reliably for a number of years now for several months starting in late winter with the flowers opening close to each other, but the distance on the stalk lengthening as time passes as the photos show.
+Photos 1-4 from Mary Sue Ittner from what she thinks is this species that was received as seed that was supposed to be Wurmbea punctata, but is not that species.
+It bloomed reliably for a number of years for several months starting in late winter with the flowers opening close to each other, but the distance on the stalk lengthening as time passed as the photos show.
 The fourth photo shows the corms on a 1 cm grid.
 The last photo, also taken by Mary Sue Ittner, shows this plant in habitat near Villiersdorp August 2006.

 Wurmbea punctata (L.) J.C.Manning & Vinn., syn.
 Onixotis punctata (L.) Mabb., syn.
 Dipidax punctata (L.) Hutch., grows on damp sandstone and clay slopes in winter rainfall areas of South Africa (from the Bokkeveld Mountains to Swellendam) and has white to maroon flowers, sessile in short spikes.
 The styles are free.
 It has three lanceolate unsimilar leaves with the uppermost set about halfway up the stem.
 Plants grow from 10 to 20 cm and flowering time is July-September.
 The first two pictures of plants growing in the wild near Paarl were photographed in September 2003 by Bob Rutemoeller.
 The next two photos were taken near Tulbagh by Mary Sue Ittner.
 The fifth photo was taken by Cameron McMaster in the Overberg and the last by Andrew Harvie.

 The first two photos were on the Mystery Bulb page and were supplied by Bruce Bayer of plants growing in Fisherhaven, South Africa.
 They were tentatively identified by Christopher Whitehouse as one of the former Onixotis species since the tepals were free at the base and not in a tube and as this species is usually smaller than the other species.
 Wurmbea stricta grows in pools and marshes and has pink flowers with dark bases.
 The leaves are also different.
-The last photo from Rod Saunders.
+The last photo is from Rod Saunders.

 Wurmbea recurva B.Nord. is a South African species from the northwest and southwest Cape (winter rainfall) where it is found on damp gravelly slopes in renosterveld.
 It blooms in spring and has a honey scent.
 The inflorescence is about 6 cm in height.
 It has red-purple-brownish tepals that are bent backward.
 Photographs from Mark Mazer and Alan Horstmann.